 This pic to the right, is one illustrating the ancient Nubian/Senegalese wrestling martial art called ‘Lutte’.
 The moves depicted on these walls are where modern Judo/Jiu-Jitsu, or MMA (Mixed Martial Arts) grappling techniques come from.

 Now, when I was in my pre-teens, Bruce Lee was a bona-fide star in Black neighborhoods.
 We not only respected his fighting style, but the ingenuity of his mastering the art of blocking and countering simultaneously.
 And I also remember in a documentary called, ‘I am Bruce Lee’, the film’s white narrator credited him for creating the Hip-Hop style of ‘break-dancing’ from the way he wielded his ‘nun-chucks’ and pounded out his opponents feet while spinning in semi-circles on the floor.
-While he did this, he also moved his legs in a circular motion in the movie, ‘The Chinese Connection’.
+And that's one of the more famous scenes from the movie, ‘The Chinese Connection’.

 Also, I remember how the iconic Hip-Hop group, the ‘Wu-Tang Clan’ revered asian martial arts movies depicting the fighting styles of the famed ‘Shaolin Temple’.
 So much so, that they actually named their group after a rebel gang in one of those films.

 But if you wanna’ really talk about ‘asian’ martial arts and the Shaolin Temple, we’ll have to take yet another look at the founding contributions of ancient Black people.